VHU-Net: Variational Hadamard U-Net for Body MRI Bias Field Correction: Experiments and Results

 \subsection{Datasets}

-To evaluate the bias correction performance of the VHU-Net, we perform experiments on two representative categories of body MRI data: abdominal MRI data and prostate MRI data.
-Additionally, T2-weighted MRI offers superior contrast by emphasizing water-rich tissues, which enhances the clarity of tissue boundaries and facilitates the detection and correction of the bias field.
+To evaluate the bias correction performance of the VHU-Net, we perform experiments on three representative categories of body MRI data: abdominal, prostate, and breast MRIs.
+For different contrasts of MRI, T2-weighted MRI offers superior contrast by emphasizing water-rich tissues, which enhances the clarity of tissue boundaries and facilitates the detection and correction of the bias field.
 In comparison, T1-weighted MRI exhibits lower tissue contrast and greater signal overlap, particularly with fat, making it more challenging to distinguish bias field from genuine tissue signal variations.
-For this reason, we focus our experiments on T2-weighted images.
+We apply our algorithm to these different contrasts.

-\subsubsection{Abdominal MRI data}
+\subsubsection{Abdominal MRI Data}